octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterMultisig/course.md

 The _Counter_ contract (the exemple at https://ide.ligolang.org/p/-hNqhvMFDFdsTULXq4K-KQ) has been deployed at address : KT1CFBbdhRCNAzNkX56v361XZToHCAtjSsVS
 The _Counter_ contract handle a simple integer counter which can be incemented or decremented.

-Instead of invoking the _Counter_ contract, users propose a modification of the counter to the  _MultisigProxy_ contract which will forward it to the _Counter_ contract (if approved by other users).
+Instead of invoking the _Counter_ contract, users propose a modification of the counter (e.g. Increment(5)) to the  _MultisigProxy_ contract which will forward it to the _Counter_ contract (if approved by other users).

 A user can invoke the entry point *Send* of the smart contract _MultisigProxy_ to propose or approve a modification of the counter.
 When the number of approvals is reached, the desired modification is sent to the contract _Counter_ via a transaction.
 A user can invoke the entry point *Withdraw* of the smart contract _MultisigProxy_ to reject a proposed modification.